eriktuck/ei-dev/docs/index.md

 <div style = "text-align: right">  Credit: Randall Munroe (xkcd.com/2054) </div>
 ---

-Welcome to Environmental Incentives' Metrics Service Line site!
+Welcome to Environmental Incentives' Metrics Service Line Wiki!

-This site is intended for [all EI staff](#all-ei-staff) to better understand the services of the Metrics service line and for [Metrics service line experts](#metrics-service-line-experts) as an important standard reference.
+This wiki is intended for [all EI staff](#all-ei-staff) to better understand the services of the Metrics service line and for [Metrics service line experts](#metrics-service-line-experts) as an important standard reference.
 Don't build a giant house of cards!
 We can help you develop solutions that last.

 ### All EI Staff